Dystopian Fiction

 Certain of her first task, she set about cleaning out her cell.
 In her violent struggle to hatch she had broken the whole front wall, unlike her neater neighbours.
 She looked, then followed their example,piling her debris neatly by the ruins.
 The activity cleared her senses and she felt the vastness of theArrivals Hall, and how the vibrations in the air changed in different areas.
 Row upon row of cells like hers stretched into the distance, and there the cells were quiet as if the occupants still slept.

-Someone might be watching - QUESTIONS
+Someone might be watching

-Answer in full sentences
+Read the extract and Answer in full sentences

 1. What is the author's main point about Dystopian fiction?